 E-mail Etiquette Rule #8: Never e-mail when you’re angry (or annoyed).

-This seems like common sense, but we have all probably been guilty of, at one time or another, sending an e-mail when you’re angry or annoyed.
+This seems like common sense, but I will tell you after some of the nasty e-mails we have received from professionals this past year, it seems like it is worthy of mentioning.
+We have all probably been guilty of, at one time or another, sending an e-mail when you’re angry or annoyed.
 But if you’re e-mailing someone and you’re emotional, it’s just never a good idea to send that e-mail.
 Even if you tried toning down your e-mail, your anger and frustration will still come out loud and clear.
 Walk away from your desk, take a quick walk outside, maybe wait a day or so (if you can) and then put your thoughts together or figure out how best to handle the situation.
 And, as a bonus best practice here, you should always proofread your e-mail before you send it.
 You can check your tone, and also for grammar and typos.
 When in doubt, don’t send the e-mail.
 It just might not be the best way to communicate in this situation, which then leads me to…

 E-mail Etiquette Rule #9: Pick up the phone.